euphonie/study-notes/Engineering Tools/Cloud/GCP/Storage.md

 - It's managed, increasing machine count doesn't require downtime
 	- Administration tasks are also handled, upgrades and restarts transparently
 - Data encrypted in-flight and at rest
+- IAM permissions can be set to control who has access to Bigtable data
+- **Access Patterns**
+	- Application API.
+Data can be accessed through a data
+	- Streaming
+	- Batch Processing

 ### Datastore
 ### Firestore